 Hair loss in women: Causes

 Hair loss is an everyday occurrence – each day we lose up to 60 hairs.
-Should, however, more than 100 hairs collect in your brush on a daily basis, then it's time to take action.
+Should, however, more than 100 hairs collect in your brush on a daily basis, then it's time to look for the cause/trigger.
 If the hair becomes thinner, falls out prematurely or the hairline recedes, this can be due to a number of reasons.
 Here you will find an overview of the possible causes of hair loss (alopecia) in women.

 (menopausal hair loss)